tkem/mopidy-internetarchive/docs/config.rst

    recommended that you stick to lossy audio formats for streaming through Mopidy.

-   .. note:: Due to recent changes in the archive.org database still
-             under investigation, use of the `VBR MP3` format is currently not recommended.
-If you see duplicate tracks when browsing the Internet Archive, please remove `VBR MP3` from the configuration.
-Until this issue has been resolved, `Ogg Vorbis` is recommended as an alternative streaming format.

 .. confval:: internetarchive/image_formats

    A list of image file formats, in order of preference.